 Feminist Fridays are hour-long facilitated conversations where students from any and all academic disciplines have the opportunity to discuss a topic of their choice, creatively incorporate a theoretical lens and ask challenging questions.
 However, beyond conversation, questions and theory, these sessions foster community, encourage authenticity and embrace a multiplicity of truths.
 It is a space for growth and learning.

 The variety of topics each semester reflects both the creativity and the passion of our community at the Women’s Center.
 Conversations have ranged from critical perspectives of sex positivity to deconstructing violence experienced by colonized individuals, and from the stigma around periods to the untold narratives of pregnancy.
 Each of our student-facilitated discussions opens the door to more intentional dialogue about gender equity and social justice.

-Feminist Fridays offered the following topics during spring semester:
+Feminist Fridays offered the following topics during the spring semester:

 - Breaking Barriers: Redefining the Parameters of Masculinity

 - “Ride or Die”: The Normalization of Abuse on Black Women

 - Unpacking a Social Myth: The Untold Stories of Pregnancies